JWW87/CentralAuth-Docs/docs/admin/dashboard/organization/connections.md

 - [Microsoft Entra ID docs](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app)
 - [GitHub OAuth docs](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app)

-When setting up your own OAuth app, make sure to start the redirect URL to `https://centralauth.com/api/oauth/callback` if you're not using a custom domain.
+When setting up your own OAuth app, make sure to start the redirect URL to `https://centralauth.com/api/oauth/callback` if you're not using a custom domain or CentralAuth subdomain.

 If you are using a custom domain, use that instead.
 For example, if your custom domain is `login.example.com`, the redirect URL should be `https://login.example.com/api/oauth/callback`.

+You can also use a CentralAuth subdomain.
+For example, if your CentralAuth subdomain is `my-org.centralauth.com`, the redirect URL should be `https://my-org.centralauth.com/api/oauth/callback`.

 :::warning
 OAuth providers using the default CentralAuth credentials only work with the default CentralAuth domain.
-If you want to use your own custom domain, you have to use your own credentials.
-Any OAuth provider using the default CentralAuth credentials will not be enabled on the login screen on custom domains.
-You can find more details in the [custom domains](/admin/dashboard/organization/settings#custom-domains) section of the settings page.
+If you want to use your own custom domain or a CentralAuth subdomain, you have to use your own credentials.
+Any OAuth provider using the default CentralAuth credentials will not be enabled on the login screen domains other than the default CentralAuth domain.
+You can find more info in the [Which domain should I use?](/admin/dashboard/organization/integration#which-domain-should-i-use) section.
 :::

 ### Disabling an OAuth provider